Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ## Create a Domain Type Module for Custom Executable

-### 1. Define Exec Type and Domain Type, with Transition for systemd
+### 1. Define Exec type and Domain type, with Transition for systemd

 **File: `mysvcd.te`**
 > You need to replace `http_port_t` with `httpd_wls_port_t` if you chose to use 7001/TCP instead.